FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 	:width: 6in
 	:class: figure-border

-.. centered:: Figure 2.4-11 FR20 model collaborative robot installation size
+.. centered:: Figure 2.4-11 FR20&FR30 model collaborative robot installation size

 .. important::
-  Due to the large self weight and running inertia of the FR20 robot, it is recommended to directly fix it on the ground for use.
+  Because the FR20 and FR30 robots have a large weight and running inertia, it is recommended to be directly fixed on the ground.
 The recommended base is as follows.

   .. figure:: installation/066.png
     :align: center
     :width: 4in
     :class: figure-border

-  .. centered:: Figure 2.4-12 FR20 model collaborative robot low requirement mounting base
+  .. centered:: Figure 2.4-12 FR20&FR30 model collaborative robot low requirement mounting base

 Tool end installation
 ~~~~~~~~~~~~~~~~~~~~~~~